 Old deteriorated celluloid can be water soluble and your handle could fall apart.
-And more importantly, bases, like ammonia also catalyze the breakdown of nitrocellulose.
+And more importantly, bases, like ammonia also catalyzes the breakdown of nitrocellulose.

 In short, you can’t win this game.
 Celluloid was unstable from the second it was made and it continues to degrade.
 The best you can do is to delay the final outcome.
 But there is some good news.
 We’re talking about museum archival lifetimes.
 This can be longer than a human life span.

 If your knife is in good shape, it could last you for years with reasonable care.
 Its original quality and the care it’s received can make a big difference.
 Follow the above recommendations as best as you can with a reasonable effort.
 Don’t do stupid things like, rinse it in gasoline or leave it in a glove compartment in a parked car in Arizona for two weeks during the summer.